 Game-changing innovation will always be at the heart of Boeing.
 And just as our business has evolved to meet the challenges of a global marketplace, so has our approach to community engagement.

 Through purposeful investments, employee engagement and thoughtful advocacy efforts, Boeing and its employees support innovative partnerships and programs that align with our strategic objectives, create value and help build better communities worldwide.
-This includes improving access to globally competitive learning as well as workforce and skills development, sustaining the environment, and supporting our military and veteran communities.
+This includes improving access to globally competitive learning as well as workforce and skills development, and supporting our military and veteran communities.

 Going beyond financial support, Boeing employees share their time and skills to build better communities worldwide through mentorship, community service projects and board service to nonprofit organizations.

 Employees Community Fund One of the largest employee-owned and managed funds of its kind in the world, the Employees Community Fund (ECF) of The Boeing Company has been empowering employees to make greater impact by pooling their tax-deductible donations for more than 60 years.
 Employee advisory boards provide combined employee donations to nonprofits in their community through ECF grants.
 Boeing pays all administrative costs so 100 percent of every employee dollar helps strengthen local communities.
-Learn more about ECF grant making guidelines and stories of investment.

 As a stakeholder in the success of our communities, we lead responsibly to help address challenges that are bigger than any one company’s interests.
 Our contributions and efforts are focused on making a significant difference in the lives of people around the world—now and for generations to come.
 We support organizations that are leaders in what they do, demonstrate innovation, and align and collaborate with others to achieve workable solutions to community issues.
 Our community investments are managed locally and grant making strategies are tailored by locations to address the specific needs of their region.